lassepe/motion-planning-hackathon-template/README.md

 ## Hack Away

+For your own demo, add your own code in

+- If you are working in C++: `src/`
+- If you are working in Python: `scripts/`

-For your own demo, you modify the `demo.launch` file to launch any additional nodes.
+Then, modify the launch file to also launch your controller / motion-planner.